Angelmmiguel/angel.kiwi/blog/the-next-chapter.md

 # My next chapter is WASM!

 After some thoughtful days, I decided to join the [Office of the CTO](https://octo.vmware.com/) (OCTO) team in VMware 🥳!
 I will work with [Daniel](https://twitter.com/vomkriege) and [Jesus](https://es.linkedin.com/in/jesusgm) on [WebAssembly](https://webassembly.org/) (WASM).
-Our goal is to learn, explore, build projects, share knowledge and understand the potential of WASM.
+Our goal is to learn, build projects, share knowledge and explore the potential of WASM.
 A perfect mix for this new chapter.
-By the way, we're hiring 😉.

 I'm really excited about this new adventure.
 You can expect much more activity around.

 See you all! 👋

+PS: We're hiring 😉